MANO-B/MicroSEC/README.md

 ### Conversion of mutation information files
 MicroSEC utilizes a mutation information file.
-The format of the file is written differently from common HGSV nomenclature.
+The format of the file is written differently from common HGVS nomenclature.
 A conversion function is prepared.
 ```
 # Conversion example